-Mr. CHRISTOPHER HILL (Former U.S. Diplomat): Well, first of all, the U.S. has kind of led the charge on sanctions, and these would be pretty serious financial sanctions.
+CHRISTOPHER HILL: Well, first of all, the U.S. has kind of led the charge on sanctions, and these would be pretty serious financial sanctions.
 There have also been efforts to help foreign nationals get out of the country.
 And I think over all, there's a growing consensus in the world that Mr. Gadhafi's days are numbered.

 INSKEEP: These sanctions that you mentioned, these are targeted at individual like Moammar Gadhafi and his family?